 How we use your information

-We are committed to protecting your privacy.
 This privacy notice tells you what to expect when Netmatters Ltd (Netmatters) collects personal information.
 It applies to information we collect about:

 - visitors to our websites;